Pam2020/AWS_for_DataEngineering/Day1/Basics.md

 ### 1. OLAP vs OLTP

 OLAP and OLTP are two types of data management systems that are used for storing and analyzing data.
 Both are used to query existing data and store new data.
+Businesses use both OLAP and OLTP systems together to manage transactions as well as analytics/reporting needs.

 ### OLAP: